What if everyone who took the SAT guessed on every multiple-choice question? How many perfect scores would there be?

 Here are the Standard Distribution Curves:

-Here is a thought.
+Here is a final thought.
 I had a teacher point out that if as student gets a score that is the average +/- 1 standard deviation, they had to work for that score.
 If it's a high score, no problem, but if it's a low score, then the student had to actually work harder than just guessing to get a LOWER score!